 - You may want to include management of health and safety as part of a benchmarking exercise against other companies.

-Ideally, your precautions will reduce risk as far as is reasonable
+Ideally, your health and safety precautions will reduce risk as far as is reasonable

-- You are fully justified in balancing cost against risk in deciding what precautions are reasonable steps.
+- You are justified in balancing cost against risk in deciding what precautions are reasonable steps.

 The law recognises it is not always possible for an employer to remove every risk.